zenigataphp/http/README.md

 # Zenigata HTTP

+> ⚠️ This project is in an early development stage.
+Feedback and contributions are welcome!

-A lightweight, PSR-15 compliant HTTP runner and middleware framework built for composability and simplicity.
+Lightweight, PSR-15 compliant HTTP runner and middleware framework built for composability and simplicity.

-**Zenigata HTTP** provides a clean abstraction for handling the full HTTP lifecycle: request initialization, middleware dispatching, routing, and response emission.
+**Zenigata HTTP** provides a clean abstraction for handling the **full HTTP lifecycle**: **request initialization**, **middleware dispatching**, **routing**, and **response emission**, while offering a **modular architecture** that allows you to freely combine components, and being fully **Dependency Injection friendly**

-Zenigata HTTP draws inspiration from the modern PHP interoperability standards (PSR-7, PSR-15, PSR-17) and aims to provide a cohesive, framework-neutral HTTP kernel for PHP developers.
+Zenigata HTTP draws inspiration from the modern PHP [interoperability standards](https://www.php-fig.org/psr/) and aims to provide a cohesive, framework-agnostic HTTP kernel for PHP developers.

-## Features

-- **PSR-7 / PSR-15 compatible**
-- **Modular architecture**: combine runners, routers, and middleware freely
-- **Dependency Injection friendly**: supports PSR-11 containers
-- **Built-in FastRoute integration**: for efficient routing
-- **Centralized error handling**: customizable `ErrorHandlerInterface`
-- **Debug mode**: for detailed exception responses

 ## Requirements